Table of Contents

 Example:

-Similar to Google’s weekly check-ins, the Sales Executive reviews progress with their manager and adjusts strategies if results are below target.
+Similar to Google’s weekly check-ins, the Sales Executive reviews progress with their Manager and adjusts strategies if results are below target.

 3) Developing